Guardian of Water

 Guardian of Water is a 1939 fountain and sculpture by Donal Hord, installed outside the San Diego County Administration Center, in the U.S. state of California.
 The statue was dedicated on June 10, 1939.

+In 1960, a replica of the fountain and sculpture was sent as a gift to San Diego's sister city of Yokohama by the San Diego-Yokohama Friendship Commission.
+It stands by the waterfront in Yokohama's Yamashita Park.